dkovacs24/ReviOS_faq/docs/related.md

 2. Go to `HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\Personalization`
 3. Set the `NoLockScreen` key's value to `0`
 4. Now you should be able to change it in Settings, if not, restart

 ---

+## AMD driver installation is crashing

+It is a Windows 11 bug.
+Try running the installer in silent mode, with the `/S` flag.
+[Here](https://discord.com/channels/619835916139364383/626772969611460619/932975660392128562){target=_blank} is help and a script to automate it.

+If this method is not working, install [Chocolatey](https://chocolatey.org/){target=_blank} and then the `amd-ryzen-chipset` package.

+---